Spatial Deconfounder: Interference-Aware Deconfounding for Spatial Causal Inference: Methodology

 the marginal log-likelihood of the observed assignment under the posterior distribution of $Z$.
-A value of $p$ close to $0.5$ indicates that the CVAE reproduces the treatment assignment distribution well, whereas extreme values signal model misspecification.
+A value of $p$ close to $0.5$ indicates that the C-VAE reproduces the treatment assignment distribution well, whereas extreme values signal misspecification or poor substitute-confounder recovery.
+We therefore use $p$ as a practical diagnostic before trusting effect estimates: since proxy error in $\hat Z$ translates into residual confounding bias (see \Cref{prop:proxy_error_bound} in \Cref{sec:appendix_proofs}), we only consider C-VAE models with $0.25 < p < 0.75$.